SchwarzIT/onyx/apps/showcase/content/en/components/05.data/data-grid/index.md

 Button loading

 #default
 Button loading is similar to lazy loading but requires the user to manually click a load more button to load the next page of data.
-We strongly recommended to set a maximum height since the data grid can get very long when loading many pages.

 :component-example{name="PaginationButton" layout="fullWidth"}
 ::